hyperledger/fabric-chaincode-node/apis/fabric-contract-api/README.md

 ```

 ### API Reference
-Visit [fabric-shim.github.io](https://fabric-shim.github.io/) and click on "Classes" link in the navigation bar on the top to view the list of class APIs.
+Visit [API Reference](https://hyperledger.github.io/fabric-chaincode-node/master/api/) and click on "Classes" link in the navigation bar on the top to view the list of class APIs.